Skip to main content

 Enter battery capacity and charger specs.

 Charging a battery is never as fast as the simple math suggests.
 A 100Ah battery at 10A does not take exactly 10 hours.
-Charging follows a multi-stage process where the charger slows down significantly during the final phase.
+Charging follows a multi-stage process where the charger slows to a trickle during the final phase.
 This calculator gives you the simplified charge time — real-world charging adds 10-30% more time because of the absorption and float stages.
+For 100Ah batteries specifically — the most common off-grid capacity — our 100Ah charge time calculator has source-by-source comparisons.

 The 3-Stage Charging Process